1 / 2

 Zero-Prep Workflow

-Designed for immediate use with minimal prep:
+Designed for immediate use with minimal teacher overhead:

 Standards Alignment

-This worksheet aligns with HS-ESS2-5, requiring students to plan and conduct an investigation of the properties of water and its effects on Earth materials and surface processes.
+This worksheet aligns with `HS-ESS2-5`, requiring students to plan and conduct an investigation of the properties of water and its effects on Earth materials and surface processes.
 It also supports foundational life science standards regarding the role of water in biological systems.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

-For a formative assessment tip, observe students drawing their water molecule models (Question 2).
+Use this as independent practice following direct instruction on biochemistry, allowing students to apply knowledge of polarity.
+Alternatively, assign it as homework to reinforce learning after a lecture on the chemical foundations of life.
+For a formative assessment tip, observe students drawing their water molecule models in Question 2.
 Check that they correctly label positive and negative regions, as this is critical for grasping cohesion and adhesion.
 Expected completion time is 20 to 30 minutes.

 Who It's For